Alexkalbitz/myserverNestJS/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 # IMPORTANT!!!!
-## 1. check the file src/modules/database/db.module.ts for Database options to make it work in your local environment!
+## 1. Check the ormconfig.json file to set your local Database config
-## 2. Check your docker-compose.yml if u run postgres on docker
-## 3. if you are frontend using this u will have to add "app.enableCors();" between lines 5 and 6 in main.ts
+## 2. if you are frontend using this u will have to add "app.enableCors();" between lines 5 and 6 in main.ts

 ## Description